ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 - Client: the client of all QUIC connections discussed in this document.
 - Proxy: the endpoint that responds to the UDP proxying request.
 - Target: the server that a client is accessing via a proxy.
-- Client <-> Proxy QUIC connection: a single QUIC connection established from the client to the proxy.
+- Client <-> Proxy HTTP stream: a single HTTP/3 stream established from the client to the proxy.
 - Socket: a UDP 4-tuple (local IP address, local UDP port, remote IP address, remote UDP port).
 In some implementations, this is referred to as a "connected"